PascalMinder/geoblock/readme.md

 If the `ignoreAPITimeout` option is set to `true`, a request is allowed even if the API could not be reached.

+### Ignore the API failures `ignoreAPIFailures`

+If the `ignoreAPIFailures` option is set to `true`, a request is allowed even if the API returns a non-200 status code or an error occurs during the API request.

 ### Set custom HTTP header field to retrieve the country code from `ipGeolocationHttpHeaderField`

 Allow setting the name of a custom HTTP header field to retrieve the country code from.
 E.g. `cf-ipcountry` for Cloudflare.